What is the best smartwatch to buy in 2018? All the best technological timepieces reviewed

 - No NFC

 While the Watch Style lacks many of the sporty features of the Watch Sport, it’s far sleeker for it; it’s one of the slimmest Android Wear watches available.
-Pair this with its rotating crown for interacting with Android Wear 2.0 and it makes for one super-attractive smartwatch.
+Pair this with its rotating crown for interacting with Wear OS and it makes for one super-attractive smartwatch.

-Of course, Android Wear 2.0 brings a raft of improvements, including much better handling of notifications, an on-watch keyboard for responding, and Google’s clever Assistant for interacting.
+Of course, Wear OS brings a raft of improvements, including much better handling of notifications, an on-watch keyboard for responding, and Google’s clever Assistant for interacting.
 If you don’t need advanced sensors such as GPS for sport, the LG Watch Style is a great choice.

 Buy now: LG Watch Style for £229 from Argos